 - Producing a Resource Handbook containing information about social services available within the County, in English and Spanish

-- Conducting a minimum of two Citizenship Days annually during which volunteer attorneys specializing in immigration issues assist with the citizenship application process
+- Conducting annual Citizenship Days during which volunteer attorneys specializing in immigration issues assist with the citizenship application process

 - Conducting symposia for the social service provider community on challenges experienced by the immigrant community